miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +The special Jeanette encounter is now possible one additional time.
 +Made you loose Humanity on taking money as reward of Imalia's quest.
 +Added infos for flaming crossbow bolts and made vendors offer them.
-+Awarded XP for killing Bruno Giovanni in the second mansion map too.
++Awarded XP for killing Bruno Giovanni in the second Mansion map too.
 +Renamed flaming crossbow "Kuei-jin" and lowered crossbows accuracy.
 Removed Barabus line calling you a Cammy and fixed a line with Mira.
 Fixed graphics of baton, VV photo, Megahurtz card and Gary's tapes.